cg-tuwien/Auto-Vk-Toolkit/docs/meshlets.md

 ## Dividing Meshes into Meshlets in Gears-Vk

-Gears-Vk provides utility functions that help to divide a mesh into meshlets and convert the resulting data structure to one that can be directly used on the GPU.
+Gears-Vk provides utility functions that help to divide a mesh into meshlets and convert the resulting data structure into one that can be directly used on the GPU.
 The implementation can be found in [meshlet_helpers.hpp](../framework/include/meshlet_helpers.hpp) and [meshlet_helpers.cpp](../framework/src/meshlet_helpers.cpp).

 As a first step, the models and mesh indices that are to be divided into meshlets need to be selected.
 The helper function `gvk::make_selection_of_shared_models_and_mesh_indices()` can be used for this purpose.

 The resulting collection can be used with one of the overloads of `gvk::divide_into_meshlets()`.
-If no custom division function is provided to this helper function, a simple algorithm (via `gvk::basic_meshlet_divider()`) is used by default, which just combines consecutive vertices into a meshlet until it is full w.r.t. its parameters `aMaxVertices` and `aMaxIndices`.
+If no custom division function is provided to this helper function, a simple algorithm (via `gvk::basic_meshlet_divider()`) is used by default, which just combines consecutive vertices into a meshlet until the limits defined by its parameters `aMaxVertices` and `aMaxIndices` have been reached.
 It should be noted that this will likely not result in good vertex reuse, but is a quick way to get up and running.

 The function `gvk::divide_into_meshlets()` also offers a custom division function to be passed as parameter.
 This custom division function allows the usage of custom division algorithms, as provided through external libraries like [meshoptimizer](https://github.com/zeux/meshoptimizer), for example.

 ### Using a Custom Division Function

-The custom division function (parameter `aMeshletDivision` to `gvk::divide_into_meshlets()`) can either receive the vertices and indices or just the indices depending on the use-case.
+The custom division function (parameter `aMeshletDivision` to `gvk::divide_into_meshlets()`) can either receive the vertices and indices or just the indices depending on the use case.
 Additionally it receives the model and optionally the mesh index.
 If no mesh index is provided then the meshes were combined beforehand.
 Ownership of the model **must not** be taken within the body of the custom `aMeshletDivision` function.

-Please note that the model will be assigned to each [`meshlet`](../framework/include/meshlet_helpers.hpp#L7) after `aMeshletDivision` has executed (see implementation of [`gvk::divide_indexed_geometry_into_meshlets()`](../framework/include/meshlet_helpers.hpp#L139).
+Please note that the model will be assigned to each [`meshlet`](../framework/include/meshlet_helpers.hpp#L7) after `aMeshletDivision` has executed (see implementation of [`gvk::divide_indexed_geometry_into_meshlets()`](../framework/include/meshlet_helpers.hpp#L139)).

-The custom division function must follow a specific declaration schema, optional parameters can be omitted, but all of them need to be provided in the following order:
+The custom division function must follow a specific declaration schema.
+Optional parameters can be omitted, but all of them need to be provided in the following order:

 | Parameter | Mandatory? | Description |
 | :------ | :---: | :--- |